Chocolate-cake-filled-with-strawberries-and-cream

 Does being funny make sense for your brand?

 Not all brands have to be funny.
-If your communications are usually serious and professional, using humour could seem unexpected and out of character.
+If your communications are usually serious and businesslike, using humour could seem unexpected and out of character.

 What if it falls flat?